agrbin/snapscale-article/README.md

 instance_class: F1
 ```

-The database for metadata used is [Google Cloud Datastore](https://cloud.google.com/datastore) and for image store I used [Google Cloud Storage](https://cloud.google.com/storage).
+The database for metadata used is [Google Cloud Datastore](https://cloud.google.com/datastore) and for the image store I used [Google Cloud Storage](https://cloud.google.com/storage).
 Both systems are free-of-charge for prototypes with low amount of requests.
 Also, no setup is needed.

 The natural next step is to move the model execution to the client, which will remove a need for a backend, and simplify privacy policy.

 ### Labelling UI

-When a new image is submitted to the system, and the model is not cofident about the results (or when the model was not even there yet) an [IFTTT](https://ifttt.com) notification would hit my phone with the link to the Labelling UI.
+When a new image is submitted to the system, and the model is not confident about the results (or when the model was not even there yet) an [IFTTT](https://ifttt.com) notification would hit my phone with the link to the Labelling UI.
 The Labelling UI would show the image, let me translate and rotate it, and label the digits.
 The digits are labeled with rectangles that all share `y` coordinates, and all have the same dimensions.
-This is possible because prior to labelling the digits, the labeler rotates the image in such way that the display is upright.
+This is possible because prior to labelling the digits, the labeller rotates the image in such a way that the display is upright.

 <p align="center">
   <img src="image2.jpg" alt="SnapScale Labelling UI screenshot" border="1px">